-Join David Ross for an in-depth discussion in this video Select a breadboard, part of Home Monitoring and Control with Raspberry Pi.
+Join David Ross for an in-depth discussion in this video Select a breadboard, part of Raspberry Pi: Home Monitoring and Control.

 - The breadboard that you select…should not be too big or too small.…If it's too small, then you might not have enough room…to connect up what you need for experimentation.…If you choose a breadboard that is too big,…then it becomes expensive, and you may only use…a portion of it, and the rest will be wasted.…For the purposes of this video,…I'm going to suggest the following breadboard.…It's not too small, and will allow you…to not only hook up things that are required…by this video, but will also allow you to hook up…other things that you may wish to experiment with.…